Telehealth marketing strategies

 In short, the industry has grown so massively so quickly that just about everyone has something they can get resolved through telehealth now.

 New, niche companies are sprouting up to chip away at various corners of industry leaders like Teladoc’s business.
 Or to chip away at the barriers to more telehealth solutions, through technology.
-Or to fight the global pandemic.
-Or to educate and iterate based on AI or genetic advancements.
+Telehealth app development services are an adjacent, and growing industry.
+Anything to fight the global pandemic.
+There's telehealth services to educate, and there's services to deploy AI or genetic advancements as they happen.

 An advanced industry has competitive segments of its own, because there’s so much business overall that companies can gain a competitive advantage by focusing on and excelling at just one or two aspects of that business.
 Medicine is, of course, one of the biggest industries in the US.
 In many ways the only surprise is that it’s taken us this long to get to this point.